St. Johns Yacht Harbor pretty much looks like some dude had some swamp land and he couldn’t find a use for it so he built a marina.

 Just before we turned up the Jerome River towards that Misty Pearl-sized spot, a fishing skiff zoomed past us.
 We didn’t give it a thought.
 We eased on up, only to find that the dudes in that small boat had decided to take about 20% of our dock space.
 And they were no place to be seen.
-No way we wedge 45 feet into a 40-foot opening.
+No way we wedge forty-five feet into a forty-foot opening.

 What the hell?
 We’re going to have to go back and anchor in the weeds?
 In the dark?
 Curse word curse word.
 Wait.
 Here are the nice catamaran folks.
 They ran up and caught the guys from the small boat just as they were fixin’ to roar off in their truck.
 Crisis averted.